-Whether you are at home or in a cold office all day, it may be quite hard to get anything done with cold fingers.
+Whether at home or in a cold office all day, getting anything done with cold fingers may be hard.
 Call Dan’s fingers can be a distraction and discomfort in any situation.
-Individuals who have arthritis and other hand conditions may suffer much pain when their hands become cold.
+Individuals with arthritis and other hand conditions may suffer much pain when their hands become cold.

 Types of Indoor Gloves